wushoule/ItoAudio/index.md

 <hr>

 ### Overview
 ItoTTS and ItoWave are designed to solve the problem of generating speech from text.
-We propose to use the linear Ito stochastic differential equation, under conditional input, such as original text or original voice features (such as mel spectrogram), to employ the Wiener process as a drive to gradually subtract the excess signal from the noise signal, thereby generating realistic corresponding meaningful speech.
-This process is like Auguste Rodin carved out the thinker from the original natural stone.
+ItoTTS and ItoWave are based on linear Ito stochastic differential equation.
+Under conditional input, such as original text or original voice features (such as mel spectrogram), to employ the Wiener process as a drive to gradually subtract the excess signal from the noise signal, thereby generating realistic corresponding meaningful speech.
+This process is like Auguste Rodin carved out "the thinker" from the original natural stone.
 He uses carving techniques and methods to gradually remove the superfluous parts from the natural stone.
 Our method can deal with both important aspects in speech synthesis, namely text-to-speech (TTS) and vocoder, in the same framework, which we call ItoTTS and ItoWave, respectively.
-This unified framework consists of two stochastic processes with solutions determined by the linear Ito stochastic differential equation and its corresponding reverse-time Ito stochastic differential equation, respectively.
-These two stochastic processes, especially the reverse stochastic process, can generate mel features (ItoTTS) under the condition of text input; or generate corresponding waveform (ItoWave) under the condition of mel spectrogram.
-The experimental results show that our subjective  MOS  reaches the best in the world.
+This same framework consists of two stochastic processes, which are pair solutions determined by the linear Ito stochastic differential equation and its corresponding reverse-time Ito stochastic differential equation, respectively.
+These two stochastic processes, especially the reverse stochastic process, can generate mel features under the condition of text input(ItoTTS); or generate corresponding waveform under the condition of mel spectrogram(ItoWave).
+The experimental results show that our MOS reaches the best in the world.

 <hr>

 ### The key module: Score predictor

-The most important module of our ItoTTS and ItoWave is a deep neural network for predicting the log speech probability density gradient value, and the other is a sampling algorithm based on the gradient value and the inverse Ito stochastic differential equation.
+The most important module of our ItoTTS and ItoWave is a deep neural network for predicting the log density gradient (a.k.a. score) of speech data.

-Deep Neural Networks for Predicting Log Speech Probability Density Gradient Values

-Predictive network structure in ItoTTS
+Mel spectrogram score prediction network structure in ItoTTS is shown in the following figure

 <td><img src="src/itotts_arch.jpg" width="750"></td>

-Prediction network structure in ItoWave
+Wave score prediction network structure in ItoWave is is shown in the following figure

 <td><img src="src/itowave_arch.jpg" width="750"></td>